DFHack/dfhack/docs/Lua API.rst

   .. warning::

-    Avoid caching the table returned by ``reqscript()`` beyond storing it in a local or global variable as in the example above. ``reqscript()`` is fast for scripts that have previously been loaded and haven't changed.
+    Avoid caching the table returned by ``reqscript()`` beyond storing it in a local variable as in the example above. ``reqscript()`` is fast for scripts that have previously been loaded and haven't changed.
 If you retain a reference to a table returned by an old ``reqscript()`` call, this may lead to unintended behavior if the location of the script changes (e.g. if a save is loaded or unloaded, or if a `script path <script-paths>` is added in some other way).

   .. admonition:: Tip